MichaelClerx/making-figures/2-1-getting-started.md

 Set a figure width.
 I often use 170mm for a two-column figure.
+Don't worry about the height, we can set that when the figure's done.

 Now find the `Grids` tab and click `New` to add a new rectangular grid.